sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

       how is control plane protocols behave, eg: BGP session will not be established.

 #### Config reload done on DUT with macsec configuration
-- The macsec sessions will go down and come back up.
+- The macsec sessions will be reconfigured, MKA session created again with a new SAK key.
-- The control protocol sessions like LACP, LLDP, BGP get established again over the macsec interfaces.
+- The control protocol sessions like LACP, LLDP, BGP get established again over the macsec configured interfaces.

-#### COPP
-  TODO

 #### Everflow, port mirroring on macsec enabled interfaces.
-  TODO
+- This test is to verify port mirroring on interfaces where macsec is configured
+    - Expected that the captured packets is encrypted.

 ### Testcase : Scale tests